natenka/pyneng-book-en/docs/source/book/22_oop_basics/create_methods.rst

 Method creation
 ~~~~~~~~~~~~~~~

-Before we start dealing with class methods, let’s see an example of a function that waits as an argument an instance variable of Switch class and displays information about it using instance variables *hostname* and *model*:
+Before we start dealing with class methods, let's see an example of a function
+that waits as an argument an instance variable of Switch class and displays
+information about it using instance variables ``hostname`` and ``model``:

 .. code:: python